mattcroat/joy-of-code/posts/sveltekit-window-is-not-defined/sveltekit-window-is-not-defined.md

 # How To Deal With "Window Is Not Defined" In SvelteKit

-{% embed src="https://www.youtube.com/embed/l1AB5f0Xyd4" title="How To Solve "Window Is Not Defined" In SvelteKit" %}
+{% youtube id="l1AB5f0Xyd4" title="How To Solve "Window Is Not Defined" In SvelteKit" %}

 ## Table of Contents